lonnieezell/Bonfire/bonfire/docs/roles_and_permissions.md

 # Roles and Permissions

-Bonfire uses a  Role-Based Access Control (RBAC) system for it's authentication and authorization system.
+Bonfire uses a  Role-Based Access Control (RBAC) system for its authentication and authorization system.
 This provides enough granularity and flexibility for most situations, though may not be suitable for every website.

 <ul>
     <li><a href="#stock">Stock Roles</a></li>
     <li><a href="#new_roles">Creating New Roles</a></li>
     <li><a href="#permissions">Permissions</a></li>
     <li><a href="#access">Restricting Access</a></li>
+	<li><a href="#passwords">Passwords</a></li>
 </ul>

 <a name="stock"></a>